Octavius-Dante/Tetra-Proxima/README.md

 #### What is node JS.
 </br>
-Node JS is an open source, cross platform Java Script runtime environemnt and used for executing Java Script code out side the web browser.
+Node JS is an open source, cross platform Java Script runtime environment and used for executing Java Script code out side the web browser.
 Java and JavaScript are different by their nature, design and use case, Java Script was dominantly used as a web programming language.
 All the browsers directly understand Java Script.
 </br>
-Node JS is also a great web framework for beigners because it works great with data-intensive applications like streaming real-time apps. it is free and easy to learn.
+Node JS is also a great web framework for beginners because it works great with data-intensive applications like streaming real-time apps. it is free and easy to learn.
 </br>
 </br>

 #### Applications of Node JS?
 </br>
-Build Business logic on server side, DB lookups, send emails, write valdiations, create microservices, add automations, show output, build servers, host web apps, make excel/pdf more.
+Build Business logic on server side, DB lookups, send emails, write validations, create microservices, add automations, show output, build servers, host web apps, make excel/pdf more.

 </br>
 </br>

-#### NPM - Node Pacakge Manager
+#### NPM - Node Package Manager
 </br>

 - [X] It is dependency manager tool which gets installed along with node js in our system.
 - [X] Just like for java we had maven, we have npm for node js.
-- [X] we can find millions of resuabel node modules free on internet, which helps us avoid rebuilding everything/ reinvent the wheel.
+- [X] we can find millions of reusable node modules free on internet, which helps us avoid rebuilding everything/ reinvent the wheel.
-- [X] world largest resuable code repository NPM Js repsoitory : https://npmjs.com
+- [X] world largest reusable code repository NPM Js repository : https://npmjs.com

 </br>
 </br>

-- [X] Globally at computer level, all projects can resue, option used to install CLI
+- [X] Globally at computer level, all projects can reuse, option used to install CLI
   </br>
   ```bat
   npm install -g module